kovidgoyal/kitty/docs/graphics-protocol.rst

     <ESC>_Gm=0;<encoded pixel data last chunk><ESC>\

-Note that only the first escape code needs to have the full set of control codes such as width, height, format etc. Subsequent chunks **must** have only the ``m`` key.
+Note that only the first escape code needs to have the full set of control codes such as width, height, format, etc. Subsequent chunks **must** have only the ``m`` and optionally ``q`` keys.
+When sending animation frame data, subsequent chunks must also specify the ``a=f`` key.
 The client **must** finish sending all chunks for a single image before sending any other graphics related escape codes.
 Note that the cursor position used to display the image **must** be the position when the final chunk is received.
 Finally, terminals must not display anything, until the entire sequence is received and validated.

 Querying support and available transmission mediums